Helsinki-NLP/mammoth/docs/exporting_to_huggingface.md

 --checkpoint-dir \
 --output-dir
 ```
-You can also use the `--task` flag to convert only a specific task, since each converted model is standalone.
 Each task gets its own subdirectory, and each subdirectory has the same structure as the single-task model:

 ```